Jainambasra4/mysite/jainambasra/content/chronicle/chronicletwo.md

 # 🏙️ Is Baltimore Safe?
 My Personal Experience as a Student

 I often get asked by incoming students about the **safety of Baltimore**. 😊
-I totally understand your concerns—it’s a new city, and you’re stepping into the unknown.
+I totally understand your concerns it’s a new city, and you’re stepping into the unknown.
 Instead of throwing statistics at you, let me share my **personal experience**.

 ---